CLEP / Introductory Sociology

 Question 7: Who of the following was one of the forefathers of symbolic interactionism?

-2. George Mead
+1. George Mead

-3. Robert Merton
+2. Robert Merton

 4. Emile Durkheim

-Correct Answer: B. George Mead
+Correct Answer: A. George Mead

 Explanation: Yes, when you think of symbolic interactionism, George Mead should come to mind!
 He (as all symbolic interactionists) believed that we can only understand human interaction if we analyze the exchange of symbols between people.
 This is in contrast to functional perspectives that seek understanding by looking at society as a whole.